 The recording process for the album has been painstaking and time-consuming.
 It is clear that Physick has also sharpened their sound since Songs for Friends.
 Whereas Songs for Friends only occasionally reaches moments of wholly balanced collaboration, Death is Their Shepherd proves that Hodges and Minkoff have become quite accustomed to each other’s extremely bipolar styles—and to Physick’s peculiar method of composition.

-Death is Their Shepherd should be available by early 2015.
+Death is Their Shepherd was released on October 31, 2015.

 Plans for Live Performances